manitax1022/IST4320FinalProject/README.md

-# IST4320FinalProject
+# IST4320 Final Project
 This is an app that save user's input data including first name, last name and student ID.
-After data input, file will be save as a text file each time new data enters.
+After data input, file will be save as a text file.